 We all make choices in our diet.
 Some of those choices are good and some of those choices are rather bad for us.
 We know that we’re making poor choices yet we still choose to do so, perhaps because that’s the best we can do at the time or simply because that’s what we feel like eating right now.

-It’s exactly the same when it comes to software process – we have a range of choices and some of them are better for us than others.
+It’s exactly the same when it comes to process – we have a range of choices and some of them are better for us than others.
 For example, consider the choices we have when it comes to the level of detail that we capture when exploring the initial scope.
 We could choose to: write a very detailed requirements specification; write a light specification (perhaps using index cards, whiteboard sketches, and a bit of overview documentation); write a simple bulleted list of goals; or not capture any requirements information at all.
 Many agile purists will say that writing a detailed requirement specification isn’t agile, and in the vast majority of situations it isn’t, although we have seen life-critical regulatory situations where it is appropriate.
 But, what if you’re in a situation where detailed requirements specifications aren’t appropriate yet someone is demanding that you create one?
 Agile purists will likely get into religious arguments with this person: the traditionalist will argue that their way is best and the purist will argue that there way is best, but in the end the person with the most political clout will win.
 With a DAD-based we recognize that there is a range of options available to you, including writing detailed specifications.
 But we take it one step further and are clear about the advantages and disadvantages of each approach and when the approach is appropriate.
-Now you can have more intelligent conversations about your process choices.
+Now you can have more intelligent conversations and pragmatic about your process choices.
 When you get into situations such as this you can go beyond the “but that isn’t agile” refrain to have coherent reasons that as to why one strategy is better for another strategy given the situation that you face.
+Choice is good.

 Most People Focus on a Small Part of the Overall Process